isabelle-galleberg/Microservice-todo-list/README.md

 Clicking "add" makes the new item appear in the list:

+## Tools & Technologies:
+- **Vagrant:** Used to automate the setup of our development environments, ensuring a uniform development platform across the team.
+- **Ansible:** IT automation tool that can be used to configure systems and deploy software.
+Standardizes our application's environment, guaranteeing consistent behaviour across all stages, from dev to prod.
+- **Terraform:** IaC tool which makes it easy to manage and deploy our infrastructure systematically and repeatably.
+- **Express.js:** A minimalist web framework for Node.js, which lets us build flexible backend services efficiently.
+- **MongoDB:** A NoSQL database that allows for a simple way to set up persistent storage in our application.
+- **Svelte:** A component framework that compiles components into efficient vanilla JavaScript at build time.
+Chosen due to team experience.

 ## License
 This project is licensed under the terms of the MIT license.